LukasRennhofer/VantorEngine/README.md

 ## About CHIFEngine

-[CHIFEngine](https://github.com/LL-Program/CHIF-Engine) is a versatile and feature-packed game engine designed to create stunning 3D games and immersive scenes.
+[CHIFEngine](https://github.com/LL-Program/CHIF-Engine) is a versatile and feature-packed game engine designed to create stunning 3D AAA games and immersive scenes.
 With a lightweight rendering core and a streamlined interface, it empowers developers to focus on creativity and performance.

-Written in [C++](https://cplusplus.com/) and utilizing [Lua](https://www.lua.org/) for scripting production renders and its [C++ API](https://github.com/LL-Program/CHIF-Engine/tree/main/CHIFEngine) for Game Dev, CHIFEngine combines efficiency with simplicity, ensuring developers can create powerful games without overloading system resources.
+Written in [C++](https://cplusplus.com/) and utilizing [Lua](https://www.lua.org/) for scripting production renders and its [C++ API](https://github.com/LL-Program/CHIF-Engine/tree/main/CHIFEngine) for powerfull Game Dev, CHIFEngine combines efficiency with simplicity, ensuring developers can create powerful games without overloading system resources.

 ---